-When Thomas Gage returned to England from the Americas he was met with a lukewarm reception.
+When Thomas Gage returned to England from the Americas, he was met with a lukewarm reception.
 While many sympathized with him, many had argued for his removal months earlier.
-Gage did continue to serve in the military and served under General Amherst when the British prepared for a French invasion in 1781.
+Gage continued to serve in the military and served under General Amherst when the British prepared for a French invasion in 1781.
 He was eventually promoted to General.

 By the time the 1780s had come, Gage's health was declining.
 He died in 1787, just 13 years after his commission as royal governor in Boston.
 His wife and children survived him.

 Gage is remembered for his failures, but many historians recognize that there was very little he could have done to avoid war.
 Parliament had united the colonies and lost support within the loyalist population with the passage of the Intolerable Acts.
 Once Gage arrived, he became nothing more than a scapegoat.
 He was provided with an insufficient force to secure Boston.
 Parliament had provided him with 3,000 men when the provincials around Boston numbered around 10,000.
 He deserves criticism for some of his failures, but the blame does not solely fall onto him.